p0-security/iam-privilege-catalog/vulnerabilities/README.md

   sensitivity of accessed systems.
 Includes automated collection and lateral movement vulnerabilities.
-- **EVASION**: Allows an attacker to evade detection, allowing the attacker to exploit additional vulnerabilites without detection, and prevent exploit remediation.
+- **EVASION**: Allows an attacker to evade detection, allowing the attacker to exploit additional vulnerabilities without detection, and prevent exploit remediation.
 - **LOW**: Assists in additional attacks, or gains access to confidential data that do not create organizational risk on their own.